-Actuarial Methods and Assumptions Used to Determine Total Pension Liability - For the measurement period ending June 30, 2016 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2015 total pension liability.
-Both the June 30, 2015 total pension liability and the June 30, 2016 total pension liability were based on the following actuarial methods and assumptions:
+Actuarial Methods and Assumptions Used to Determine Total Pension Liability - For the measurement period ended June 30, 2017 (the measurement date), the total pension liability was determined by rolling forward the June 30, 2016 total pension liability.
+Both the June 30, 2016 total pension liability and the June 30, 2017 total pension liability were based on the following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial Assumptions: Discount Rate 7.65% Inflation 2.75% Salary Increases Varies by Entry Age and Service Investment Rate of Return 7.50% net of pension plan administrative expenses Mortality Rate Table 1 Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Increase Contract COLA up to 2.75% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter

-1 The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report (based on CalPERS demographic data from 1997 to 2011).
+Actuarial Cost Method Entry Age Normal in accordance with the requirements of GASB

+Statement No. 68

+Actuarial Assumptions:

+Discount Rate 7.15% Inflation 2.75%

+Salary Increases Varies by Entry Age and Service

+Investment Rate of Return 7.15% net of pension plan administrative expenses

+Mortality Rate Table Derived using CalPERS' Membership Data for all Funds

+Post Retirement Benefit Increase Contract COLA up to 2.75% until Purchasing Power Protection

+Allowance Floor on Purchasing Power applies, 2.75% thereafter

-All other actuarial assumptions used in the June 30, 2015, valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+All other actuarial assumptions used in the June 30, 2016, valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
 The experience study report can be obtained at CalPERS' website under Forms and Publications.